pnpm/pnpm/README.md

 **Returns:** `Promise<string[]>` - the paths to the modified packages of the current project.
 The paths contain the location of packages in the store, not in the projects `node_modules` folder.

+## Acknowledgements

+Thanks to [Valentina Kozlova](https://github.com/ValentinaKozlova) for the supi logo

 ## License